Jacobi relations on naturally reductive homogeneous spaces: Proof of Theorem

 \end{itemize}

 It remains to compare the above results with Theorem~\ref{th:LJR}.
-The Jacobi relation \eqref{eq:EX_LJR_0} is immediately clear, since in dimension three the standard volume form $\det$ is a vector cross product.
-Also every simply connected $3$--dimensional naturally reductive space is either a Heisenberg group equipped with a multiple of the canonical left invariant metric of type H or is the total space $\hat\MM^1(\,\kappa\,)$ of some Hopf fibration over a $2$--dimensional space form of constant sectional curvature $\kappa\neq 0$ cf. \cite[Chapter 6]{TV}.
-Thus $c^2$ is given by the formula \eqref{eq:c2} and hence is equal to $\frac14r^2\kappa^2$ for $\kappa\neq 0$ or $\frac{1}{c^2}$ is the homothety factor by which we have rescaled the metric of type H on the $3$--dimensional Heisenberg group $\NM^3\,=\,\hat\MM^1(\,0\,)$.
+The Jacobi relation \eqref{eq:EX_LJR_0} is immediately clear since in dimension three the standard volume form $\det$ is a vector cross product.
+In addition, every simply connected $3$--dimensional naturally reductive space is isometric to either $\hat\MM^1(\,\kappa,\,r\,)$ or $\hat\MM^1(\,0,\,\frac{1}{c^2}\,)$, cf. \cite[Chpt.
+6]{TV}.
+Thus, $c$ is equal to $\frac12r\kappa$ for $\kappa\neq 0$ or $\frac{1}{c^2}$ is the homothety factor by which we have rescaled the metric of type H on the $3$--dimensional Heisenberg group $\hat\MM^1(\,0,\,\frac{1}{c^2}\,)$.